geoffreylgv/alx-system_engineering-devops/README.md

 This repo is a DevOps (SysAdmin/Software Engineering) scripts project - that stores basics and advanced (Regular expressions) shell commands.

 #### Fun fact
->Shell project - this repo is to write basic shell commands to do specific tasks.
+>Thi DevOps project is to write basic shell commands to do specific tasks.
 As a software engineer, you should be able to write, interpret, and deal with any Linux commands and operating system.

 ##### Navigation
 coming soon